echenim/GoHackerton/README.md

-# GoHackerton
+# Hackerton
-Go algorithm implementation
+Go data-structure and algorithm implementation this more of a refresher execise on the basics of theoritical computer sciencde